deeppatel2610/spesh_app/README.md

 # Spesh App

 Spesh App is a Flutter-based application designed to provide an efficient and user-friendly experience.
-This app integrates modern UI/UX principles and powerful backend support to deliver seamless functionality.
+This app integrates modern UI/UX principles.

 ## Features
 - **Beautiful UI**: A sleek and intuitive interface for an enhanced user experience.